exasol/extension-manager-interface/README.md

 ### Java `SCRIPT` Base

 The base extension interface for Java `SCRIPT` based extension is defined in [src/base/index.ts](src/base/index.ts).
-It is useful for extensions that only consist of one or more Java `SCRIPT` UDFs and don't use instances.
+It is useful for extensions that only consist of one or multiple Java `SCRIPT` UDFs and don't use instances.

 Example: [cloud-storage-extension](https://github.com/exasol/cloud-storage-extension/blob/main/extension/src/extension.ts)